dongpng/cad_naacl2021/README.md

 Directories:

+* `environments`:  Environments used for performing the experiments (Conda).
-* `experiments`: The models and model outputs
+* `experiments`: The models and model outputs (*not included on Github, get this on Zenodo*)
 * `src`: Python code
-* `data`: data
+* `data`: data (*not included on Github, get this on Zenodo*)

 **Note about the dataset (v1 vs. v1.1)**
 `cad_v1` was used to produce the results in the NAACL 2021 paper.
-We have updated the dataset based on some minor issues discovered later.
+We identified some minor issues later.
 This affects the primary and secondary categories of 95 entries.
-The new version CAD v1.1 is also provided, based on the changes recorded in `errata_v1_to_v1_1`.
+The new version CAD v1.1 is also provided, based on the changes recorded in `data/errata_v1_to_v1_1`.

 **Overview**